vuestorefront/vue-storefront/packages/core/docs/shopify/use-cart.md

 ## Examples
 Cart composable is a service designed for supporting a single cart and access it everywhere with ease.
 Initialization of a cart requires using `load()` when calling `useCart()` for the first time.
 Keep in mind that upon execution of `load`, the cart will get loaded only once and if a wishlist has already been loaded, nothing happens.
-Note that all the composables uses same load method, so you need to use it using alias. load: loadCart
+Note that all the composables use the same load method, so you need to use it using an alias. load: loadCart

 ```javascript
 import { onSSR } from '@vue-storefront/core';